llmvetter/ece467_NaturalLanguageProcessing/hw01/README.md

 The code is written mainly in python.
 I was developed using the WSL Integration(Ubuntu) on Windows 11.
 The required packages are defined in the pyproject.toml

+## Setup

+This repository makes use of NLTK and will need specific library components to be downloaded locally.
+This includes: wordnet, stopwords, punkt, punkt_tab, averaged_perceptron_tagger_en These need to be installed seperately into the virtual environment the repository is run in.

 ## Running the code
 First, set the parameters in the `config.py` file.
 Specifically, provide: